10 Ways to Avoid Death by Freak Accident

-Vending machines caused 37 deaths between 1978 and 1995, crushing customers who rocked and toppled the dispensers.
+Freak accidents involving vending machines caused 37 deaths between 1978 and 1995, the machines crushing customers who rocked and toppled the dispensers.
 Word to the wise: Don’t risk your life for a bag of chips.
+Here are some everyday emergencies you need to know how to handle.

 Most lawnmower-related deaths don’t involve the whirring blades.
 Rather, they result from riding mowers toppling over sideways, crushing the driver.
 To avoid that fate, mow a hill up and down, not side to side.